lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 });
 </script>

+During COVID, people rushed to <a href="https://www.bbc.com/news/entertainment-arts-53637305">Netflix</a> and <a href="https://www.statista.com/statistics/1106313/youtube-usage-increase-due-to-coronavirus-home-usa/">YouTube</a>, but they also signed up with <a href="https://www.cnbc.com/2020/11/05/peloton-says-recent-spike-in-covid-19-cases-lockdowns-boosting-sales.html">Peloton</a>, and <a href="https://runningmagazine.ca/the-scene/stravas-year-in-sport-report-tells-the-story-of-running-during-covid-19/">ran and biked more than ever</a>.
+When the climbing gym was closed during early lockdown I started watching oodles of climbing on YouTube (from not really using it at all) and barely slowed down since (spoiler alert: <a href="https://www.youtube.com/fearlesstofu">one YouTuber</a> that I highly recommend is in the dataset!).
+But also in 2020, I ran more than twice as far than in any other year; I started regular training with intervals, hills (my favourite), and long slow runs, that summer breaking my 10km PR by 2.5min.
+When bouldering resumed it was natural to ask what training could do for my climbing?

-I've been on and off climbing for nearly two decades, beginning with years of mountaineering and easy (<5.9) trad, peaking a decade ago with a lead of Exasperator 5.10c (in two pitches) and a small V2 in Squamish (Tumbleweed).
-This summer was the first that I devoted to bouldering and the first time that I did any kind of training[^summertraining].
-A few months in, I started getting "<a href="https://hiveclimbing.com/start-here/#explained">4-hex</a>" routes regularly at the Hive, a V5 on the kilter board[^kilter], started getting outdoor V2s more easily (including a 12 yr later repeat of Tumbleweed) and got my first granite V3[^v3], Green Eggs and Sam.
+After a summer of training[^summertraining], I started getting "<a href="https://hiveclimbing.com/start-here/#explained">4-hex</a>" routes regularly (V4-V6), a V5 on the kilter board[^kilter], started getting outdoor V2s more easily and got my first granite V3[^v3], Green Eggs and Sam.
+A tweaked A2 pulley got me on the hangboard with "no hang" repeaters for rehab; once healed, I eased into max hangs.

-[^summertraining]: Weekly: an intensive core series (~30-45min) followed by max strength training for pull-ups and push-ups (5 sets of 5 reps of progressively difficult variations).
+[^summertraining]: A weekly intensive core series (30-45min) followed by max strength training for pull-ups and push-ups (5 sets of 5 reps of progressively difficult variations).

 [^kilter]: Writing this post is what pushed me to try V5 at all!
 When the models said I was underperforming I had to consider: am I not trying hard often enough?
 And yes, if I try hard, I can climb harder!

 [^v3]: &hellip;followed by another three V3s while visiting the Okanagan!
 I guess the edgier basalt columns and gneiss rock are closer to indoor bouldering.
 For local granite, I need to work on sloper strength and tricky mantels!

-Being data minded and a runner, I wear a Garmin to track my runs and rest heart rate (to track recovery), so, of course, I tracked all my training sessions but beyond noting when I reach harder grades I wasn't tracking anything else.
+I wear a Garmin to track my runs and rest heart rate (to track recovery), so, of course, I tracked all my training sessions but beyond noting when I reach harder grades I wasn't tracking anything else.
 But what metrics are most relevant to climbing?
 Number of pull-ups?
 How small an edge I can hang from?
 Or how steep a sloper?
-From that, can I estimate what grade I should be climbing at?

 The <a href="https://gripped.com/indoor-climbing/how-close-are-you-to-climbing-5-15d/">9c "ultimate" climbing test</a>[^9ctest] has been all over social media for over a year.
 Measure your max finger strength, max (single) pull-up strength, core strength (up to a 30s front lever) and endurance (hanging from a bar) to estimate your highest achievable[^9ctestgap] grade.
 I get a very lopsided score of 15 dominated nearly entirely by core strength.
 Should the scores be more equal?
 Does a 6 in one really make up for a 2 in another?
 Does that atrocious endurance hanging from a bar actually assess anything for bouldering[^endurancetest]?

 [^9ctest]: Magnus Midtb&oslash;&rsquo;s <a href="https://www.youtube.com/watch?v=UOBB4wkTdxQ">video</a> of getting assessed by the test creators, Martin Mobr&aring;ten and Stian Christophersen (authors of The Climbing Bible), set off endless posts and videos of climbers everywhere doing the 9c test&mdash;if I feel ambitious and bored someday, I'll compile results.

-[^9ctestgap]: The gap between your actual grade and this predicted grade can apparently be attributed to lack of technique and/or mobility, poor strategy or lacking mental strength.
+[^9ctestgap]: The gap between your actual grade and this predicted grade can apparently be attributed to lack of technique and/or mobility, poor strategy or poor mental aspects.
 Aka, everything we can't really measure.
-When the climber outclimbs the estimate it’s often down to mobility and style specialization.
+When the climber outclimbs the estimate it’s often down to mobility and style specialization, eg. slab climbers with superb finger strength but missing pull-up and core strength.

 [^endurancetest]: Another <a href="https://www.substr8climbing.com/athletic-assessment">climbing assessment</a> from SUBSTR8 Climbing Performance has a more climbing specific endurance test: inclined ring pull-ups at 45&deg;, do 3 every 10s for as long as possible (up to 6min), "resting" in between always inclined.
 Again, this seems more relevant for route climbing.